 Before wiring terminals, disconnect all power to the equipment.
-The internal capacitor remains charged even after the power supply is turned off.
+The capacitor for the control power supply remains charged even after the power supply is turned off.
 After shutting off the power, wait for at least the amount of time specified on the drive before touching any components.

-Installation, maintenance, inspection, and servicing must be performed only by authorized personnel familiar with installation, adjustment and maintenance of AC drives.
+Installation, maintenance, inspection, and service must be performed only by authorized personnel familiar installation, adjustment, and maintenance of drives.